- WordPress Plugins for Photographers

 Akismet checks comments on your articles against its web service to see if they look like spam or not.
 It will automatically block known spam and report IP addresses to its database.
 Of all spam protecting WordPress plugins for photographers, this is by far the best and happens to also be created by the company behind WordPress.

 Note that Akismet requires a WordPress.com account (which is free).

 The Editorial Calendar makes it possible to see all your posts and drag and drop them to manage your blog.
 Knowing that you’re blog is a crucial element to your photography business, keeping it organized is as important.

+Security is a pain point of any photography website.
 Wordfence Security is a free security plugin that includes a firewall, virus scanning and more.
 While it is free, there is a premium version available for those needing additional security.